zitefy/.github/profile/README.md

 ![bannerr](https://github.com/user-attachments/assets/25f6c1a7-dbf1-4aeb-b1df-a021d89172a9)

 # [`zitefy`](https://zitefy.com/)
 the link-in-bio tool for 2024, empowering you to create a unique webpage of your own, unrestricted, regardless of your web dev knowledge.
+This project was built at [FOSS Hack 4.0](https://fossunited.org/fosshack/2024).

 🎞️ [**Watch in full quality on YouTube**](https://youtu.be/zrExP-ZH0xY)